mar-su/taiming-of-188-million-wildfires/README.md

-# Taiming Of 1.88 Million Wildfires
+# Taming Of 1.88 Million Wildfires
 Analysis of 1.88 Million US Wildfires-dataset on kaggle.

 Following questions are analyzed: